The Hottest Medical Technologies in 2022

 6. Tricorders

-While some companies have attempted to craft workable prototypes, none have passed FDA approval or made it to the market yet.
+While some companies have attempted to craft workable prototypes, none have yet passed FDA approval or made it to the market.
 However, the race is on as several medical device companies are vying to win the 10 million Qualcomm Tricorder XPRIZE competition.
 The first workable device that can accurately diagnose 13 medical conditions without the need for a physician, as well as monitor five vital signs, will win the grand prize.

 7. Healthcare’s Digital Assistants